Endorsement logo guidelines

-An endorsement is a way for a brand to lend its credibility and reputation to another brand or group.
-Endorsements can also link brands within the Red Hat portfolio, give us freedom to market ourselves differently to multiple audiences, and allow us to have a presence in stories and messaging that are different from our core brand, strategically market ourselves to different audiences, and link initiatives back to Red Hat.
+An endorsement logo is used to lend Red Hat’s credibility and reputation to an initiative or another brand.
+Endorsements allow us to have a presence in stories and messaging that are different from our core brand, strategically market ourselves to different audiences, and link initiatives back to Red Hat.

 Sponsored by Red Hat means Red Hat is providing funding and resources in a long-term initiative with the endorsed brand, which should follow Red Hat's corporate guidelines to the best of its ability.

 This logo is reserved for use by IBM only.
 Built on Red Hat means Red Hat software is embedded in another technology, solution, software, or hardware.
-Partners can use this logo to show that their solutions are running on Red Hat software.

 Should I use an endorsement logo at my next event?

-While endorsement logos are helpful for showing Red Hat's contributions to an initiative, we encourage using the Red Hat logo for short-term sponsorships, specifically when our logo will stand beside other companies' logos.
+While endorsement logos are helpful for showing Red Hat's contribution to an initiative, we encourage using the Red Hat logo for short-term sponsorships, specifically when our logo will stand beside other companies' logos.